 I don’t claim to know the full history of antidepressant medications but I believe that serotonin based drugs were one of them.
 Serotonin is one of three primary neurochemicals in the brain and is involved in things like mood, eating, hunger and especially carbohydrate cravings.
 They can work through different mechanisms but a common one is the specific serotonin-reuptake inhibitor or SSRI.
 Prozac, Celexa, Lexapro and others are a few examples.

 In any case, SSRI are known for causing both weight gain and weight loss.
-Why?
+How does that make sense?

 Part of it is that there isn’t really one kind of depression or response to it.
-I detailed my own pattern of depression previously but it kind of has two phases.
-In the first I sleep like 16 hours per day and don’t have the energy to do much.
-Including eat.
-In the second, I am functional but tend to self-medicate with carbohydrates (which raise serotonin in the brain).
+In my personal case, for example, I tend to show a two-phase pattern of depression.
+In phase 1 I sleep like 16 hours per day and don’t have the energy to do much. that includes eating.
+Everything is just too exhausting.

 But the opposite can be true.
-If you have a type of depression where you are self-medicating with carbohydrates, the SSRI may help to blunt that effect.
-Weight loss occurs.
+If you have a type of depression where you are self-medicating with carbohydrates, the SSRI may help to blunt that effect so you stop eating 2 bags of bagels and 2 bags of jelly beans every day.
+And you lose weight.

 Basically, it’s a matter of context.
 Moving on